Jormiee/Jormie/README.md

-# 👋 Hi there, I'm Jormiee
+# 👋 Hi there, I'm Jormie

 I'm an aspiring **Full-Stack Web Developer** and currently working as an **IT Specialist Intern**.
 I build dynamic websites and craft clean, engaging UI through both code and design.
 I'm also passionate about graphic design and create digital artwork and UI layouts.